digital-asset/daml/docs/source/getting-started/first-feature.rst

 .. literalinclude:: quickstart/code/ui-after/MessageEdit.tsx
   :language: ts

-In this component we use React hooks for the message content and receivers.
+In this component we use React hooks for the message content and receiver.
 You can see these used in the ``submitMessage`` function, called when the "Send" button is clicked.
 The ``isSubmitting`` state is used to ensure that message requests are processed one at a time.
 The result of each send is a new ``Message`` contract created, after which the form is cleared.